MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyLocalChatControl/methods/partylocalchatcontrol_settranscriptionoptions.md

 ## Remarks

 Transcription is the process of generating strings representing spoken phrases in voice chat.
-The options specified via `options` specify the chat controls that should generate these transcription strings, which are subsequently provided to the local chat control via [PartyVoiceChatTranscriptionReceivedStateChange](../../../structs/partyvoicechattranscriptionreceivedstatechange.md)s. <br /><br /> Only chat controls configured to use a language that supports transcription, via [PartyLocalDevice::CreateChatControl()](../../PartyLocalDevice/methods/partylocaldevice_createchatcontrol.md), will provide transcriptions.
+The options specified via `options` specify the chat controls that should generate these transcription strings, which are subsequently provided to the local chat control via [PartyVoiceChatTranscriptionReceivedStateChange](../../../structs/partyvoicechattranscriptionreceivedstatechange.md)s. <br /><br /> Only chat controls configured to use a language that supports transcription, via [PartyLocalDevice::CreateChatControl()](../../PartyLocalDevice/methods/partylocaldevice_createchatcontrol.md), will provide transcriptions.   <br /><br /> Speech-to-text transcription functionality internally uses available region and latency measurement estimates to optimize service usage.
+If the [PartyOption::RegionUpdateConfiguration](../../../enums/partyoption.md) option was used to configure an update mode of [PartyRegionUpdateMode::Deferred](../../../enums/partyregionupdatemode.md), then retrieving the set of available regions and measuring connection quality to them may not have started yet, or the last update may have exceeded the configured refresh interval age.
+If the local device isn't currently connecting or connected to any networks, and the application specifies option flags that include [PartyVoiceChatTranscriptionOptions::TranscribeSelfRegardlessOfNetworkState](../../../enums/partyvoicechattranscriptionoptions.md), then SetTranscriptionOptions() ensures any deferred region update has started and the associated [PartyRegionsChangedStateChange](../../../structs/partyregionschangedstatechange.md) is provided prior to this call's [PartySetTranscriptionOptionsCompletedStateChange](../../../structs/partysettranscriptionoptionscompletedstatechange.md) completion.

 ## Requirements